nodebr/twitter-gtn/readme.md

 git clone git@github.com:nodebr/twitter-gtn.git
 cd twitter-gtn
 npm install
-# Now create a file called config.js and add your keys in it.
+# Now create a file called config.js and add your keys in it
 # See config.js.example if you need help
 node app.js
 ```